openedx/edx-documentation/en_us/shared/glossary/glossary.rst

 **Accessible Label**

-  The descriptive, identifying name that you supply when you add a problem component to your course.
+  In a problem component, you identify the specific question that learners will answer by selecting options or entering text or numeric response with special formatting.
+For example, ``>>Is this the question text?<<``.

+  This text is referred to as the accessible label because screen readers read all of the text that you supply for the problem and then repeat the text that is identified with this formatting immediately before reading the answer choices for the problem.
+This text is also used by Insights to identify the question for each problem.

   All problems require accessible labels.

-  For more information, see `Creating Exercises and Tools`_.
+  For more information, see `Simple Editor`_.

 .. _Advanced Editor_g: